WebXDAO/DEV-NFT/mkubdev-pr.md

-# DEV-NFT First PR
+# DEV-NFT Project initialization and configuration

-## Init the next-js application with tailwind
+## Init the nextjs application with tailwind

-* We use `npx create-next-app -e with-tailwindcss` to generate the nextjs app.
+* We use `npx create-next-app -e with-tailwindcss` to generate the nextjs app with the tailwind library configured.

+> This command add postcss and autoprefixer packages.

 ## Add next-auth library